bowdoin-csci2200/bowdoin-csci2200.github.io/lectures.md

 * Definitions of O(), Ω(), Θ()
 * Rate of growth of common functions
 * Finding the rate of growth of a function
-* Comparing the order of growth of two arbitrary functions f(n), g(n)
+* Comparing the order of growth of  arbitrary functions
 * Analyzing basic algorithm running times using O(), Ω(), Θ()
-* Arithmetic and geometric summations and their Θ() bound
+* Arithmetic and geometric summations and their Θ() bounds
-* Recognizing arithmetic and geometric summations in different forms and give Θ() bounds
+* Recognizing arithmetic and geometric summations in different forms

 __Resources:__